 Search Fields: The “Search Fields” search feature allows users to retrieve search results where a search term appears in the Notes by checking the box in front of the term “Notes.”
 For more information about Notes, see Explanation of Results Table Features above.
 By default, searches will return results where the search term appears in the description field.

 Class: To search for records containing a specific term in a particular class, enter the desired search term in the text box and click on the “Class” button.
 A window containing clickable icons representing all of the searchable classes will appear.
 To search all goods classes or all services classes, check the checkbox next to “Select All Goods” or “Select All Services.”
 To search for records in more than one class, simply select all of the desired classes by selecting the appropriate number(s).
 The search result will display record(s) in the class(es) entered by the user.

 To retrieve all records within a particular class or classes, select the class(es) and press the “Search” button without any search term in the text box.

 NCL Version: A user can conduct a search for results by selecting a NCL version or edition from the drop-down menu.
 The system will return results from all of the previous versions to the selected version date.
 For example, if a user selects 09-2007 as the NCL version, the system will display records from 07-1997 to 09-2007.
-The default setting, NCL 11-2018, will retrieve entries currently in effect.
+The default setting is the current NCL year and will retrieve entries currently in effect.